Massachusetts Child Support Lawyer

 The Child Support Guidelines

 The Massachusetts Child Support Guidelines set forth the amount of child support to be paid by one parent to the other.
-The guidelines apply in the case of both married and unmarried parents.
-They apply to both temporary and final orders of child support.
-And, they also apply in the case of support modifications.
-Typically, if one parent has primary physical custody of the child(ren), the other parent is responsible for child support payments.
-This is true even if both parents have legal custody.
+These guidelines apply to both married and unmarried parents, as well as to temporary, final, and modified support orders.
+Generally, if one parent has primary physical custody, the other parent is responsible for making child support payments, even when both parents share legal custody.

 Massachusetts Child Support Calculator

-Can the Parties Agree to a Child Support Amount?
+Can Parents Agree on a Child Support Amount?

 Modification of Support Payments

 You can modify child support.
 To modify a child support order, there first needs to be a material change in circumstances.
-Second, that change must result in a difference between: 1) the current order; and, 2) an order if you apply the child support guidelines.
+Second, that change must result in a difference between 1) the current order; and, 2) an order if you apply the child support guidelines.

 Filing a child support contempt complaint is not difficult.
 Essentially, it’s a one-page form on which you’ll complete all the basic case information.
 This information will include the parties’ names, the date of the final judgment or order, etc. Then you’ll explain the part of the agreement or order that the other party isn’t following.
 For example, you may say, “Father was ordered to pay Mother $792 a week commencing on August 3, 2017 and continuing every Friday thereafter until further order of the court.”
 Then you’ll explain what has happened.
 For example, “Father has not made a payment of child support since January 23, 2018 and currently owes $4,932 in back support.”
 The complaint can be filed at the probate and family court at which your case is filed.